heekal/ml/README.md

 # 💳 Malicious Transaction Detector

-This project is for I-smile laboratory reqruitment task.
+This project is for I-smile laboratory recruitment task.

-A lightweight and intuitive web application built with **Python** and **Streamlit**, designed to analyze transaction behavior and detect potentially **fraudulent transactions** using a **Random Forest** classifier.
+An intuitive web application built with **Python** and **Streamlit**, designed to analyze transaction behavior and detect potentially **fraudulent transactions** using a **Random Forest** classifier.

-### WARNING!
-THIS IS JUST A SIMULATION TOOLS.
+NOTE: THIS IS JUST A SIMULATION TOOLS.

 ---